nguacon01/QM_custom/README.md

 # contact

-This code has been written by Marc-André Delsuc (madelsuc@unistra.fr).
+This code has been written by Marc-André Delsuc (madelsuc@unistra.fr) and customed by DO Manh Dung (dungdm6191@gmail.com)

 # Remarks
 This is a preliminary version.
 There are still bugs and missing features